Visa Application Tips

 Remember: the consular official is required to assume that each visa applicant is secretly planning to remain in the U.S. If the official thinks you may stay in the U.S. permanently, they will reject your application.
 If you are asked and can show convincing reasons for your return home after studying, your application is more likely to be successful.
 F-1 and J-1 visas are for people who will enter the U.S. temporarily for the purposes of study or participation in an exchange program.

 VERY IMPORTANT!
-Answer only the questions asked.
+Answer only the questions asked, briefly and to the point.
 Always be truthful in your statements to U.S. consular officials.
 If they find that you have misrepresented yourself or your documents, you may be barred from entering the U.S. in the future.

 Important note: When signing the Form I-20/DS-2019, make sure that you read the instructions that are attached to the form - this is a legally binding contract to which you are agreeing when you sign the Form I-20/DS-2019.